chloecode86/NLP-Analysis--Financial-News/README.md

 <br />
 <img src="https://github.com/chloecode86/NLP-Analysis--Financial-News/blob/main/image/Models_comparison.png" width="650" height="160"> <br />
 <br />
-LR was suggested to be the best model based on its highest accuracy rate (0.49696) <br />
+Logistic Regression was suggested to be the best model based on its highest accuracy rate (0.49696) <br />
 <br />
-Yet, in light of the imbalanced class distributions of the sample, precision score and recall have also been taken into consideration.
-The SVC model gives the highest precision, suggesting a higher ratio of correctly predicted positives to the total predicted positives.
+Yet, in light of the imbalanced class distributions of the sample, precision score and recall have also been taken into consideration. <br />
+The SVC model gives the highest precision, suggesting a higher ratio of correctly predicted positives to the total predicted positives. <br />
 Nevertheless, if misclassifying an article is costly, then the LR model would be a better choice as it gives a higher recall (correctly predicted positive to the actual positive). <br />
 <br />
 In addition, LR requires less computational power (run-time about 3–5 minutes) compared to SVC (1 hour). <br />
 <br />